SummersRemote/xjx/docs/TRANSFORMATION_SYSTEM.md

 ### NumberTransform

-Converts string values to numbers:
+Converts string values to numbers with format-specific behavior:

 ```javascript
 import { XJX, NumberTransform } from 'xjx';